 Your REALTOR® will also get you to fill out a Property Disclosure Statement, a form where you indicate the condition of your property.

 Usually a REALTOR® works on a commission basis and only receives payment upon the successful sale of your home.
-The commission can be a percentage of the total sale or a flat rate.
-The commission is not set by law or by local real estate boards.
-It is negotiable between you and your Realtor.

 (source - www.realtylink.org)